-If a researcher is currently looking to work with cannabis— to say, investigate how it impairs people, or how it could help people suffering from certain ailments — he/she does not have access to top-shelf weed that we are smoking (or at least the ones living in a legal state).
+If a researcher is currently looking to work with cannabis— to say, investigate how it impairs people, or how it could help people suffering from specific ailments — they do not have access to top-shelf weed that we are smoking (or at least the ones living in a legal state).

-Since the late 1960s, the federal government has mandated that all cannabis used for research purposes has to be grown by the federal government itself.
+Since the late 1960s, the federal government has mandated that all cannabis used for research purposes be grown by the federal government itself.

-The photo below shows a sample of federal marijuana distributed to Sue Sisley, a researcher who just embarked on a first-of-its-kind clinical trial to test the efficacy of medical marijuana for military veterans suffering from PTSD.
+The photo below shows a sample of federal marijuana distributed to Sue Sisley, a researcher who just embarked on a first-of-its-kind clinical trial to test the efficacy of medical marijuana for military veterans who have PTSD.

 Here they are side by side:

-A quick glance confirms it looks nothing like the commercial marijuana depicted above.
+A glance confirms it looks nothing like the commercial marijuana depicted above.
 While the real stuff is chunky and dark green, the government weed is stringy and light in color.
 It appears to be full of stems, which most consumers don’t smoke.
-If you want to find out how you can make sure you got quality cannabis, check out our guide.
+If you want to find out how to make sure you got quality cannabis, check out our guide.

 It doesn’t resemble cannabis.
 It doesn’t smell like cannabis,

-To be honest, we reviewed over 150 different strains by now and judging from the pictures, this is not a usable form of cannabis.
-It’s a lot worse than what you get on the streets and we’ve never seen anything that looks as bad as this.
-If you want to experience the effects, you want to get your hands on the flower of the plants and not stems, leaves and seeds.
+We reviewed over 150 different strains by now, and judging from the pictures, this is not a usable form of cannabis.
+It’s a lot worse than what you get on the streets, and we’ve never seen anything that looks as bad as this.
+If you want to experience the effects, you want to get your hands on the flower of the plants and not stems, leaves, and seeds.

-So far, it’s unclear if this is an exceptionally bad batch, but there’s a reason to strongly suspect it’s typical of what most researchers are given.
+So far, it’s unclear if this is a horrible batch, but there’s a reason to strongly suspect it’s typical of what most researchers are given.

 For a researcher, it’s difficult to assess the real-world impact of high-end cannabis if you only have access to the low-quality stuff.
 It’s akin to investigating the effects of bourbon by giving people Bud Light.

-One thing is for sure, the government weed doesn’t pass muster if you want to know how cannabis use is affecting people in the real world.
-Or if you want to run highly controlled medical experiments, like the one Sisley and Doblin are working on.
+One thing is for sure; the government weed doesn’t pass muster if you want to know how cannabis use affects people in the real world.
+Or if you’re going to run highly controlled medical experiments, like the one Sisley and Doblin are working on.
 It’s not even tested for some common contaminants, like yeast and mold, that many states now check for as part of their regulatory regimes.
-We think it’s pretty clear, you either get quality flower or you don’t have to do any medical testing at all.
+We think it’s pretty straightforward, you either get quality flowers, or you don’t have to do any medical testing at all.